0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/etrog-upgrade.md

 Due to the looming deprecation of the Goërli testnet, the Polygon team had to put in place a second testnet.
 This ensures that the zkEVM can continue running even beyond the Goërli's discontinuation.

-Cardona testnet is ready for developers and users to connect wallets, and begin testing the Etrog upgrade of Polygon zkEVM.
+The Cardona testnet is ready for developers and users to connect wallets, and begin testing the Etrog upgrade of Polygon zkEVM.

 Use the following details to connect wallets to Cardona: